-Heart failure doesn’t mean your heart has failed or stopped beating.
-It means that your heart, which is a muscle that pumps blood to all parts of your body, is not working as well as it should be and can’t pump as much blood as your body needs.
+Heart failure doesn't mean your heart has failed or stopped beating.
+It means that your heart, which is a muscle that pumps blood to all parts of your body, is not working as well as it should and can't pump as much blood as your body needs.
 As your heart's pumping action lessens, blood may back up in your lungs, liver, or legs.
 This can cause shortness of breath, leg swelling (called edema), and other problems.
-In addition, organs in your body may not get the oxygen and nutrients they need, meaning that they also can’t function properly.
+In addition, organs in your body may not get the oxygen and nutrients they need to function properly.

 Although some conditions that cause heart failure are irreversible, you can manage the condition and improve your health and quality of life with a combination of lifestyle changes and medications.

 People with heart failure should be under the care of a cardiologist.

 You may experience one or more of the following symptoms of chronic heart failure:

 The more advanced your heart failure, the more likely you are to have symptoms.

 Acute heart failure occurs when something suddenly damages your heart (such as a heart attack, blood clot in the lungs, allergic reaction, or severe infection).
 Symptoms are similar to those for chronic heart failure, but they are more serious and get worse quickly.
 Acute heart failure is life threatening, and requires immediate emergency medical attention.

 The most common causes of heart failure are high blood pressure and coronary artery (heart) disease.
 Other causes of heart failure include: